uniplaces/go-logger/README.md

 Example: when trying to fetch something from dynamodb and it fails.

 In this case, contextual logging would include the ID of the object you're trying to fetch.

+_**Note:** avoid using this when handling sensitive information!_

+---

 #### 2 - Log as soon as possible